By Lana Barth, RN-BC, BSN, at Cole Memorial

 Life can cause many forms of stress.
 Stress can be either good stress or bad stress.
 Good stress motivates and energizes a person.
 This is what spurs us on to improve ourselves and to be happy in our lives.
 It helps us to set goals for ourselves and our families.
 Holidays, vacations, weddings, promotions, and romance produce good stress.
 Sickness, pain, grief, financial struggles and conflict produce bad stress.

 Stress is actually a physical reaction in our body.
 Some physical signs of stress are a faster heartbeat, tightening of muscles, heightened sensation, sweating, and faster breathing.
 The normal stress reaction starts slow and rises to a peak.
 This is when your heart rate, breathing, and nerves are at their high alert state.
 It then has a slowing down phase where those physical symptoms begin to go back to a normal state.
 When there are many different stressors at the same time, or if they occur too soon to allow for the cooling off period, the body will begin to wear down.
-An overload of stress can result in chronic pain, migraines, diarrhea, constipation, tremors, depression, anxiety, heart attack, stroke, or even death.
+An overload of stress can result in several signs of mental disorders like depression and anxiety.
+This can include chronic pain, migraines, diarrhea, constipation, tremors, heart attack, stroke, or even death.

 Why do some people cope with stress while others do not?
 There can be many different reasons.
 Personality style plays a big role in this, as does past life experience such as trauma or abuse.
 A person’s cultural or religious beliefs may play a part in the way they react to stressors as well.
 Age and life stage also certainly impact the way we handle stress.
 Fatigue and physical illness make coping with stress more difficult.
 In addition, mental illness can cause either a heightened reaction to stress or a very subdued reaction to stress.
 This is because of changes in the chemical balance in the brain.